Eminentzeal/Joint-webpage/README.md

 # Taco-Joint

 ## About The Project
-This project is about creating a eatery webpage
+This project is about creating webpage where order can be placed for food and breverages

 ## Image
 ![landing page.](/assets/images/landing.jpg "This is the welcome interface")